Blue Science Exam

 means, and then explain why it is important in the context of searching for and

 7. Curie temperature

 only answered 7 definitions

 Short answer.
 You must answer 3 of the 4 questions

-How can we use a satellite to measure depths in the ocean?
+How can we use gravity to measure bathymetry, how much

 What does a magnetometer measure, and what can we locate

-Would you get better results using an aircraft or towing it behind a ship—give
+you get better results using an aircraft or towing it behind a ship—give one

 Insure that you answered 3 of the 4 questions in this